-EW’s ‘Buffy’ Reunion: Five Major Show Players Who Were Seemingly Snubbed [Opinion]
+‘EW’s’ ‘Buffy’ Reunion: Five Major Show Players Who Were Seemingly Snubbed [Opinion]

 As painstakingly heartbreaking as it is to admit, I have to say that Entertainment Weekly’s recent reunion of the Buffy the Vampire Slayer cast left me feeling somewhat… restless.

-Along with appearing to purposely omit actor Nicholas Brendon from the first images teased from the upcoming 20th anniversary tribute issue of the iconic TV series, which was mentioned here on the Inquisitr this past Wednesday, there were several other integral actors/characters related to the supernatural, Sunnydale, CA. super-heroine who were either unavailable (such as Anthony Stewart Head, who portrayed Buffy’s watcher, Rupert Giles) or otherwise grossly brushed aside (more on that later).
+Along with appearing to purposely omit actor Nicholas Brendon from the first images teased from the upcoming 20th anniversary tribute issue of the iconic TV series, which was mentioned here on the Inquisitr this past Wednesday, there were several other integral actors/characters related to the supernatural, Sunnydale, California, super-heroine who were either unavailable (such as Anthony Stewart Head, who portrayed Buffy’s watcher, Rupert Giles) or otherwise grossly brushed aside (more on that later).

 While the matter can never be fully rectified — not without the help of The Powers That Be, anyway — allow me to, at the very least, give proper mention to five seminal Buffy stars who deserved to be at the reunion just as much as anyone else.